Coarse Personalization: Methodological overview

 \section{Methodological overview}

-To put this paper's methodological insight simply, when marketers ``personalize then discretize'', which means to form segments and marketing mix variables in concert, they are more likely to be profit maximizing.
-We first show how this approach provides an upper bound for profits to the classical marketing approach that ``discretizes then personalizes'' and that forms segments and chooses each assigned treatment sequentially rather than simultaneously.
-We then note that solving the two components simultaneously is difficult in practice, which motivates our recasting of the problem in an optimal transport framework.
+Simply put, marketers maximize profits by simultaneously forming segments and choosing the segments' marketing mix.
+We first demonstrate that our ``personalize then discretize'' approach yields higher profits compared to the classical approaches that ``discretize then personalize,'' where segments and their assigned marketing mix, or treatments, are selected sequentially rather than simultaneously.
+Then, we demonstrate that solving the two components simultaneously is difficult in practice, which motivates our recasting of the problem in an optimal transport framework.

+Intuitively, the simultaneous approach yields higher profits than the sequential one because both segmentation and targeting rules are chosen jointly.
+To demonstrate this idea, we work through the following stylized example.